 Of course, the linear model interpretation does not imply that the PH model can be estimated using a linear regression approach because the dependent variable, in general, is unobserved and involves parameters which themselves have to be estimated.
 But the interpretation is particularly useful when a nonparametric hazard distribution is used (see Section 5.2).
 Also, in the special case when the Weibull distribution or the exponential distribution is used for the duration process, the dependent variable becomes the logarithm of duration time.
-In the exponential case, the integrated baseline hazard is σu and the corresponding log-linear model for duration time is $\ln u = \delta + \beta' x + \varepsilon$, where $\delta = -\ln (\sigma)$.
-For the Weibull case, the integrated baseline hazard is $(\sigma u)^{\alpha}$, so the corresponding log-linear model for duration time is $\ln u = \delta + \beta' x + \varepsilon$, and $\varepsilon^ = \varepsilon / \alpha$.
+In the exponential case, the integrated hazard is λu and the corresponding log-linear model for duration time is $\ln u = \delta + \beta' x + \varepsilon$, where $\delta = -\ln(\lambda)$.
+For the Weibull case, the integrated hazard is $(\lambda u)^{\alpha}$, so the corresponding log-linear model for duration time is $\ln u = \delta + \beta' x + \varepsilon$.
 In these two cases, the PH model may be estimated using a least-squares regression approach if there is no censoring of data.
 Of course, the error term in these regressions is non-normal, so test statistics are appropriate only asymptotically and a correction will have to be made to the intercept term to accommodate the non-zero mean nature of the extreme value error form.